jhswartz/rk3229/README.md

      This approach uses the bootloader and Rockchip partitioning scheme shipped on your device's onboard flash memory.

-     *This will not work for devices that have onboard NAND flash, as mainline Linux does not have a driver for the Rockchip NAND controller.*
+     *This will not work for devices that have onboard NAND flash instead of an eMMC, as mainline Linux does not have a driver for the Rockchip NAND controller.*

      - [Onboard Flash Partition Replacement](PARTITION-REPLACEMENT.md)